sap-tutorials/Tutorials/tutorials/hana-dbx-export-import/hana-dbx-export-import.md

     The contents of the maintenance table should now be the same as it was before the previously executed drop statement.

-    The equivalent command using SQL the statement import is shown below:
+    The equivalent SQL statement is shown below:

     ```SQL
     IMPORT HOTEL.MAINTENANCE FROM 'azure://danstestsa:sp=racwdl&st=2021-01-09T13:00:46Z&se=2021-01-10T13:00:46Z&sv=2019-12-12&sr=c&sig=TP%2BVYhcvSPDc4DZxcls6vN%2BCLHDNagedbei2IuEZsWU%3D@myblobcontainer/maintenance' WITH REPLACE;